samflir/nandu/Documentation.md

 Example: `Flip-bit: .00_;`
 Subroutines do not run without being called, so they can safely be placed at the top of code.
 Subroutines can be defined within subroutines, which have only that subroutine as their scope.
 ## Subroutine exit
-Subroutine exit is etiher implied by a semicolon, or optionally an underscore for early return.
+Subroutine exit is either implied by a semicolon, or optionally an underscore for early return.
 ## Input
 Input is handled by the ? command, which XORs a character of input to the current memory address.
 ## Output